Before one can firmly answer such a question lets first define the Work Function (WF) and the Contact Potential Difference (CPD).

 In vacuum, the lowest energy state has energy $E_{vac}$.
 If a single electron is brought from the vacuum to the bulk,

 the energy $|\mu|$ would be released.
-This is by definition, a chemical potential. $\mu$ is negative if the energy is released and positive if it needs to be delivered.
+This is, by definition, a chemical potential $\mu$. $\mu$ is negative if the energy is released when moving an electron from infinity to the bulk of the material and positive if the energy needs to be delivered.

 The surface dipole manifests itself in the surface dipole potential $V_{sdp}$.